Fun and Stylish Playroom Décor Ideas & Tips

 Incorporate Color & Pattern

-I know there are tons of neutral decor lovers out there and I totally get it.
-Neutral decor can be very soothing and comforting.
-But I feel that playrooms should make our kids (and us) feel energized and there is no better way to do that than with lots of bright colors!
+I know there are tons of neutral décor lovers out there, and I totally get it.
+Neutral décor can be very soothing and comforting.
+But I feel that playrooms should make our kids (and us) feel energized, and there is no better way to do that than with lots of bright colors!
 Don't worry.
-I'm not talking neon bright–just vibrant, energetic colors.
+I'm not talking neon bright—just a vibrant, energetic color palette.

 Think beyond your walls!
-Color and pattern can also be incorporated through things like artwork, a rug, throw pillows, etc.
+Color and pattern can also be incorporated through décor items like artwork, soft rugs, throw pillows, etc.

 A basic teen bonus room with colorful art squares, storage. and two tweens using the coffee table for writing.
 Tasha Agruso of Kaleidoscope Living designed this room.